matthiasmullie/minify/_includes/methods.md

 ### setImportExtensions(extensions) *(CSS only)*

-The CSS minifier will automatically embed referenced files (like images, fonts, ...) into the CSS file, so they don't have to be fetched over multiple connections.
+The CSS minifier will automatically embed referenced files (like images, fonts, ...) into minified CSS, so they don't have to be fetched over multiple connections.

-This methods allows the type of files to be specified, along with there data:mime type.
+This methods allows the type of files to be specified, along with their data:mime type.

 The default embedded file types are gif, png, jpg, jpeg, svg & woff.